|© 1993 - 2019 CaptainJohn.org

 anyone attempt this voyage without having the income or money to complete it successfully.
 That includes having a vessel that is proven safe and

-manner.
 Can't even begin to tell you the number of 'stranded' Loopers we've met.
-Even couples, that are stuck having to find jobs while waiting for
+Even couples, that are stuck having to find jobs while waiting for needed

 resources for maintaining your boat, maintaining yourself, and for any possible emergencies that might arise.